guozhixuan/guozhixuan.github.io/_teaching/2023-fall-teaching-4.md

 location: "Guangzhou, China"
 ---

-I acted as a TA for Prof. Yun Hou in Module 3 of UCUG1000, where I managed attendance, steered class discussions, and graded analytical writings and quizzes, all while aiding in the dissemination of critical thinking and data literacy skills over a span of four weeks.
+I acted as a Teaching Assistant (TA) for Prof. Yun Hou in Module 3 of UCUG1000, where I managed attendance, steered class discussions, and graded analytical writings and quizzes, all while aiding in the dissemination of critical thinking and data literacy skills over a span of four weeks.